headroomsystem/headroomsystem/README.md

 ## CANIS_LATRANS_SOMNIUM
 💫 Daydream / Day / Headroom\
 🌀 He/They/It, AroAce, Adult\
 🏚️ Usually quietly watching people, talking with close friends, or doing something else.
 Very finicky on who I regularly talk with, brain issues.
-Distrustful shelter dog syndrome.\
+Distrustful shelter dog syndrome, schizo-spec.\
 🐾 Strawpage is our favored site.
 Friendly with freaks and open-minded folk :)\
 ⚠️ Don't particularly care for discourse, keep it away from me, but I'll side-eye you if you act puritanical or like a cop.\
 🎮 Super into S.T.A.L.K.E.R., Postal, and Team Fortress 2 :)\